Aysuarex/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-# C - Even more pointers, arrays and strings
+# C - More pointers, arrays and strings

-In this project, I learned about what and how to use pointers to pointers and multidimensional arrays in C as well as the most common C standard library functions to manipulate strings.
+In this project, I continued to practice using pointers, arrays and strings in C.

 ## Tests :heavy_check_mark: